Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Poseidon's Prophecy

-In another occasion, at a time when the gods had become more involved in the fighting, Apollo urged Aeneas to challenge Achilles and to fight with him in single combat.
-Aeneas was very close to die, but Poseidon rescued him, explaining to the other gods:
+On another occasion, when the gods had become more involved in the fighting, Apollo urged Aeneas to challenge Achilles and to fight with him in single combat.
+Aeneas was almost killed, but Poseidon rescued him, explaining to the other gods:

 "Even Zeus might be angry if Achilles killed Aeneas, who after all is destined to survive and to save the House of Dardanus from extinction ...
-Priam's line has fallen out of favour with Zeus, and now Aeneas shall be King of Troy and shall be followed by his children's children in the time to come."
-[Poseidon to the gods.
-Homer, Iliad 20.300]
+Priam's line has fallen out of favor with Zeus, and now Aeneas shall be King of Troy and shall be followed by his children's children in the time to come."
+(Poseidon to the gods.
+Homer, Iliad 20.300).

 At the end of the war